-differ, with the RMS estimates some two years higher than the IHME estimates (Naghavi et al 2015; IHME 2016b) and five years higher than the WPP estimate in 2013.
-About two years of the difference in the level from the WPP life expectancies is due to higher adult mortality, the rest of the difference between the RMS and other life expectancies is mainly due to differences in under-five mortality.
-The odd trend in life expectancy underlying the 2015 series of mid-year estimates (Stats SA 2015a), appears to have been largely addressed in the 2016 series of estimates (Stats SA 2016b) in the figure.
+Figure 23 compares the life expectancy at birth with those from other sources.
+It shows that, while there is some consistency in the overall conclusion that life expectancy reached a minimum around 2004/2005, the estimates of the level differ, with the RMS estimates one and four years higher than the IHME estimates (Naghavi et al. 2015; IHME 2016b; IHME 2017) and two years higher than the WPP 2017 estimates.
+About one year of the difference in the level from the WPP life expectancies is due to higher WPP adult mortality, the rest of the difference between the RMS and other life expectancies is mainly due to differences in under-five mortality.
+The official mid-year estimates (Stats SA 2017c) are almost entirely consistent with the RMS estimates (despite noticeable difference in the mortality under age five).

 In all cases the life expectancy of females is higher than that of males throughout the period with the difference higher in 2000 than in 2013 and beyond, and declining to a minimum in 2005 (not presented).
-However, while according to the RMS the difference declined from 5.7 years in 2000 to 3.6 years in 2005 before rising to 5.1 years in 2010 and 6.4 in 2015, the comparable figures for GBD2015 (IHME 2016a) were a much closer 4.1 years, 1.9 years, 3.2 years and 5.4 years, similar to those for WPP, namely, 4.3 years, 2.6 years, 3.3 years and 4 years respectively.
+However, while according to the RMS the difference declined from 5.7 years in 2000 to 3.6 years in 2005 before rising to 5.1 years in 2010 and 6.4 in 2015, the comparable figures for GBD2016 (IHME 2016a) were 5.9 years, 2.7 years, 3.1 years and 6.1 years, somewhat different from those for WPP, namely, 6.2 years, 4.9 years, 5.9 years and 7.1 years respectively.

-Figure 22: Comparison of estimates of life expectancy at birth (e_0), 2000-2015

-Although there is consistency between the RMS and MDG estimates of MMR (Figure 23), this is mainly because the same method and similar data were used for both estimates.
-In truth, as pointed out by Dorrington and Bradshaw (2015), there is a great deal of uncertainty surrounding the estimates of this indicator, and not all of it is random, as reflected by the three quite different estimates produced by IHME5 (Hogan et al 2010, Lozano et al 2011 and Kassebaum et al 2014) prior to the latest, and different yet again, GBD 2015 (IHME 2016a) estimate and the two quite different estimates produced by MMEIG, two years apart (WHO et al 2012 & 2014, MMEIG 2016).
-However, the fact that the RMS estimates lie comfortably in the cloud of uncertainty suggests that they are at least as reliable as any of the other estimates, and surely more sensible than estimates that suggest that HIV/AIDS had no impact on maternal mortality or estimates that suggest the ratio peaked several years before adult mortality rates peaked because of HIV/AIDS.
+Figure 23: Comparison of estimates of life expectancy at birth (e0), 2000-2016 there is a great deal of uncertainty surrounding the estimates of this indicator, and not all of it is random, as reflected by the three quite different estimates (not shown) produced by IHME5 (Hogan et al 2010, Lozano et al 2011 and Kassebaum et al 2014) prior to the latest, and different yet again, GBD 2015 (IHME 2016a) estimate and the two quite different estimates produced by MMEIG, two years apart (WHO et al 2012 & 2014) (not shown) and the most recent estimate (MMEIG 2016).
+The latest, GBD2016 estimates from IHME (2017) are similar to the GBD2014 estimates, peaking higher than any other estimates and ending about 50 per 100 000 higher than GBD2015 in 2015.
+However, the fact that the RMS estimates lie comfortably in the cloud of uncertainty suggests that they are at least as reliable as any of the estimates shown in Figure 24.
+Surely, they are more sensible than estimates that suggest that HIV/AIDS had no impact on maternal mortality or estimates that suggest the ratio peaked several years before adult mortality rates peaked because of HIV/AIDS.